gnif/LookingGlass/doc/faq.rst

 Looking Glass now features a functional :doc:`OBS plugin <obs>`, which acts as another Looking Glass client, but instead gives the captured frames to OBS.

-.. _why_is_my_ups_updates_per_second_so_low:
+.. _why_is_my_ups_so_low:

 Why is my UPS (Updates Per Second) so low?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are several reasons why this can happen, the most common is your
+There are several reasons why this can happen, the most common are your
 capture resolution, or refresh rate.
-At the time of this writing, the windows
+The windows capture methods currently
-capture methods struggle to capture high resolutions under certain
+struggle to capture high resolutions under certain circumstances.
-circumstances.

 Another cause can be how the game or application you are running is
 configured.
 Because of the way windows integrate with the WDM (Windows
-Desktop Manager) running applications in "Full Screen" mode may in some
+Desktop Manager), running applications in "Full Screen" mode may—in some
-cases cause a large performance penalty.
+cases—cause a large performance penalty.
 Try switching to windowed
 full-screen mode, the difference in performance can be like night and
 day.
-Titles known to be affected by this are Fallout76, The BattleField
-Series and SCUM.

 Some titles do some strange things at early initialization that cause
 capture performance issues.
 One such title is the Unigine Valley